 The different types of weed pullers

-Weed pullers are available in a variety of types and designs, each with its own set of benefits and downsides.
-Check out various types of weed pullers are available before purchasing the best weed puller.
+Weed pullers are available in various types and designs, each with its own set of benefits and downsides.
+Check out various types of weed pullers available before purchasing the best weed puller.

 Stands up weed puller